alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/running wasmql server.md

 ---
-content_title: Running a wasm-ql Server
+# Running a wasm-ql Server
 ---

 A wasm-ql system needs: